 We are dependent on information technology systems, infrastructure and data, which exposes us to data security risks.
-If our security measures are compromised now, or in the future, or the security, confidentiality, integrity or availability of, our information technology, software, services, communications or data is compromised, limited or fails, this could result in a materially adverse impact, including without limitation, a material operation or service interruption, harm to our reputation, significant fines, penalties and liability, breach or triggering of data protection laws, privacy policies and data protection and data protection obligations, loss of customers or sales, or users curtailing or ceasing their use of our products.
+If our security measures are compromised now, or in the future, or the security, confidentiality, integrity or availability of, our information technology, software, services, communications or data is compromised, limited or fails, this could result in a materially adverse impact, including without limitation, a material operation or service interruption, harm to our reputation, significant fines, penalties and liability, breach or triggering of data protection laws, privacy policies and data protection and data protection obligations, loss of customers or sales, interruption of our clinical trials, or users curtailing or ceasing their use of our products.\

-We are dependent upon our own or third-party information technology systems, infrastructure and data, including mobile technologies, to operate our business.
+We are dependent upon our own and third-party information technology systems, infrastructure and data, including mobile technologies, to operate our business.
 The multitude and complexity of our computer systems may make them vulnerable to service interruption or destruction, disruption of data integrity, malicious intrusion, or random attacks.
 Likewise, data privacy or security incidents or breaches by employees or others may pose a risk that sensitive data, including our intellectual property, trade secrets or personal information of our employees, patients, customers or other business partners may be exposed to unauthorized persons or to the public.
 Cyber-attacks are increasing in their frequency, sophistication and intensity.
-In addition to traditional computer "hackers," threat actors, software bugs, malicious code (such as viruses and worms), employee theft or misuse, denial-of-service attacks (such as credential stuffing), phishing and ransomware attacks, sophisticated nation-state and nation-state supported actors now engage in attacks (including advanced persistent threat intrusions).
+In addition to traditional computer "hackers," threat actors, software bugs, malicious code (such as viruses and worms), personnel theft or misuse, denial-of-service attacks (such as credential stuffing), phishing attacks, sophisticated nation-state and nation-state supported actors now engage in attacks (including advanced persistent threat intrusions).
+Ransomware attacks are becoming increasingly prevalent and severe and can lead to significant interruptions, delays, or outages in our operations, disruption of clinical trials, loss of data (including data related to clinical trials), loss of income, significant extra expenses to restore data or systems, reputational loss and the diversion of funds.
+To alleviate the financial, operational and reputational impact of a ransomware attack, ransomware attack victims may prefer to make payment demands, but if we were to be a victim of such an attack, we may be unwilling or unable to do so (including, for example, if applicable laws or regulations prohibit such payments).
+Similarly, supply chain attacks have increased in frequency and severity, and we cannot guarantee that third parties and infrastructure in our supply chain have not been compromised or that they do not contain exploitable defects or bugs that could result in a breach or disruption of our systems and networks or the systems or networks of third parties that support us.
+Despite the security controls we have in place, such attacks are difficult to avoid.
 Moreover, the prevalent use of mobile devices that access confidential information increases the risk of data security breaches, which could lead to the loss of confidential information, trade secrets or other intellectual property.
+For example, due to the COVID-19 pandemic and the potential that our personnel may work remotely, there may exist an increased risk to our information technology assets and data.
 Cyber-attacks could include the deployment of harmful malware, denial-of-service, social engineering and other means to affect service reliability and threaten data confidentiality, integrity and availability.
 Our business partners, collaborators, and service providers face similar risks and any security breach of their systems could adversely affect our security posture.